 Clean up Wester Gas Plant

 The orginal gas plant of Westergasfabriek was torn down, as well as the beautiful water tower.
 The remaining buildings were left to waste for years.
+Since the 1990’s the Westergas area was renovated and the polluted soil cleaned.

-In the meanwhile, a variety of renters moved into the Westergas terrain, organising events, setting up rehearsal studios and artist studios.
 The large gas holder became a spectacular venue for the first Amsterdam mass techno raves.
 The huge Gashouder was home to the legendary and still happening Awakenings parties.

 The old Westergas factory has since turned into a cultural haven with bars, restaurants, clubs, galleries and shops.
-Also you will find here beer brewery Troost (with bar and shop), cinema Het Ketelhuis (mostly kids films or Dutch) and Dutch ice cream shop Het IJscuypje.

 To highlight some of Amsterdam Westergas’ best places to go to: